theTardigrade/golang-hash/README.md

 # golang-hash

-This package contains functions that produce non-cryptographic hashes.
+This package contains functions that produce non-cryptographic hashes in various bit sizes.
+These functions use the Fowler–Noll–Vo hash (FNV-1a) algorithm.

 ## Example